Landscapes-Reimagined/.github/profile/README.md

 ---
 ## ⚠️ Issues and Suggestions

-Have any issues or suggestions you'd like to report visit our centralized area to do so: [Landscapes Reimagined - Issues and Suggestions](https://github.com/Landscapes-Reimagined/Issues-and-Suggestions)
+#### Have any issues or suggestions you'd like to report visit our centralized area to do so: [Issues and Suggestions](https://github.com/Landscapes-Reimagined/Issues-and-Suggestions)
 ---

 ## 🛠️ Our Projects